 There has been a spate of art events & festivals in Jaipur within the last two years.
-Having visited Jaipur Art Summit consecutively for the last 3 years along with few other art events in Jaipur, I have given a miss to many others because of paucity of time.
+Having visited Jaipur Art Summit consecutively for the last 3 years along with a few other art events in Jaipur, I have given a miss to many others because of the paucity of time.
 So what attracts me to art?
 Well, I have no definite answer.
 I’m surely not an artist but yes I do love art in any form.
-All handcrafted items need to be appreciated beyond money.
-There’s so much creativity and effort involved which cannot be measured with just money.
+All handcrafted items need to be appreciated beyond money; creativity and effort cannot be measured with just money.
 I heard about Jaipur Kala Mahotsav taking place in Shilpgram at Jawahar Kala Kendra.
 This was the first time I heard about Kala Mahotsav.
-There are couple of art exhibitions organized and supported by Lalit Kala Academy, Jaipur.
+There are a couple of art exhibitions organized and supported by Lalit Kala Academy, Jaipur.

 When I walked around the Kala Mahotsav, it seemed like an event organized for painters because most of the booths were all about paintings and canvas.
 It was buzzing with energy with young artists all around.
 Many colleges were also participating to showcase their art students.

 This write-up is not about the event or pictures.
 I met two artists and was impressed with their contributions to the art world.

 Let me introduce Sunil who was busy creating what he termed as “something”!
 His energy left me awestruck.
 I inquired about his creation which kept him busy.
 Sunil told me he was creating a replica of a soldier.
 “Why soldier?”
 I asked.
 He replied in an instant “Because I wanted to serve in the army but I was rejected owing to my diminutive height”.
 I asked him why was he using the space near the entrance and why not a booth?
 I was disheartened by his answer, “I’m poor and I don’t have money to afford a booth”.